pvillela/rust-thread-local-collect/src/lib.md

 Depending on the specific module, thread-local values are collected when the `Holder` value is dropped and/or when collection is initiated by a method on the `Control` object, or when the data value is _sent_ to `Control` on a channel.

+## Rust version requirements

+This version of this library can be compiled with rustc 1.79.0 or higher.
+It may work with earlier rustc versions but that is not guaranteed.

 ## Usage

 Include this library as a dependency in your Cargo.toml: